Learn more about DAS Plaintiff Cost Insurance and read about the answers to frequently asked questions and concerns.

 - You must insure your client’s files within 180 days (6 months) of the initial Contingency Fee Agreement (CFA).*

-- If a file is transferred to you from another law firm or lawyer, this will be considered the second CFA – time will be counted from the CFA with the initial lawyer, rather than your subsequently signed CFA.
+- If a file is transferred to you from another law firm or lawyer, this will be considered the second CFA – time to apply for insurance will be counted from the CFA with the initial lawyer, rather than your subsequently signed CFA.

 - After the 180-day deadline, the premium will increase, and the file will need to be individually assessed.